sam-hosseini/freelancing-in-finland/README.md

 1. OP corporate account for limited liability companies have to be opened [by an appointment](https://www.op.fi/corporate-customers/services-for-entrepreneurs/starting-a-business/open-corporate-account)
+> If you're another bank's customer or have another type of company, please book an appointment for opening an OP corporate account.
 2. Holvi phone support is for what Holvi considers [urgent](https://support.holvi.com/hc/en-gb/articles/115005238365-Holvi-s-service-and-support), which is mainly fraud-related activities, during weekdays.
 All other inquiries have to be submitted electronically.
+> Our phone support is available from Monday - Friday 10-16 Finnish time (GMT +2) for urgent matters only: lost or stolen cards or if you suspect suspicious activities related to your account.

 ### Find an accountant